A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Introduction

-Considering individual chromophores in chemical surroundings, a natural idea is to focus on the effect of the surrounding environment on them, in which the interactions between the chromophore atoms and chromophore atoms with surrounding atoms are the most important, followed by the interaction between the environmental atoms.
+Considering a chromophore in its local chemical environment, a natural idea is to focus on the chromophore-chromophore atoms and chromophore-environment interactions, followed by environment-environment interactions.
 Additionally, for nonbonded interactions between neutral molecules, the effective distance is limited and is generally considered to be about 10~\AA.
-Many works have tried to treat the interactions of different atoms separately, but their interaction cut-off radii are usually around 6~\AA.\cite{VSMLCho2020, VSMLSkinner, VSMLJiangJun} This picture is very similar to the one encountered in the quantum mechanical/molecular mechanical (QM/MM) method,\cite{QMMMGao, QMMMQiang} and the deep potential range-corrected (DPRc) method is a machine learning method developed for computing the QM/MM energy correction which able to treat the interactions separately.
+Many works have tried to treat the interactions of different atoms separately, and their interaction cut-off radii are usually around 6~\AA.\cite{VSMLCho2020, VSMLSkinner, VSMLJiangJun} This picture is similar to the quantum mechanical/molecular mechanical (QM/MM) method,\cite{QMMMGao, QMMMQiang} and the deep potential range-corrected (DPRc) method is a machine learning method developed for computing the QM/MM energy correction, which able to treat the interactions separately.
 As far as we know, there has yet to be any work on spectrum simulation utilizing the DPRc model.

-In this work, we present a new machine learning approach based on DPRc to calculate the instantaneous vibrational frequency shifts of individual chromophores by structure.
-Different interaction divisions and interaction cut-off radii (6~\AA\, and 10~\AA) were tested.
-All data sets were prepared using by QVP approach.
-The deep potential (DP) model was also adapted for shift calculation for comparison.
+This work presents a machine learning approach based on DPRc to map structure to instantaneous vibrational frequency shift.
+We tested different interaction region divisions and 6/10~\AA\ cut ranges.
+All data sets were prepared with the QVP method.
+We tested the deep potential (DP) model as a limit case of DPRc for comparison.